Finding the Right Memory Care Community - Parc Provence Memory Care

 • Are outdoor areas secure?

-• Are interior doors locked and a system in place to alert staff if a resident wanders?
+• Are interior doors locked, and is a system in place to alert staff if a resident wanders?

 • Are smoke detectors and a sprinkler system in place?